 Portfolio manager’s Letter November 2007

-Toward the end of “The Age of Turbulence” Alan Greenspan’s new book about his 17 years as chairman of the Federal Reserve, there are a couple of chapters were the Ex Chairman looks ahead and attempts to predict economic trends between now and the year 2030.
-Throughout the book he claims to be optimistic about the future of the American economy, but his view of the future course of inflation in this country and the rest of the world is anything but rosy.
+Toward the end of “The Age of Turbulence” Alan Greenspan’s new book about his 17 years as Chairman of the Federal Reserve, there are a couple of chapters where the Ex-Chairman looks ahead and attempts to predict economic trends between now and the year 2030.
+Throughout the book, he claims to be optimistic about the future of the American economy.
+Still, Greenspan on inflation in this country and the rest of the world is anything but rosy.

-He begins the section on inflation by reviewing the economic history of the last 200 years … Prior to World War I the United States and the rest of world were pretty much on the gold standard.
-Inflation was not a problem in periods that did not include major wars (The war time periods do not count because paper currency was often introduced to finance the cost of the war).
-In the United States from 1870 and for the next 44 years to the beginning of the First World War the cost of living increased at an annual rate of just two tenths on one percent per year.
+He begins the section, Greenspan on inflation by reviewing the economic history of the last 200 years Before World War I, the United States and the rest of the world were pretty much on the gold standard.
+The impact of Greenspan on Inflation was not a problem in periods that did not include significant wars (The wartime periods do not count because the paper currency was often introduced to finance the cost of the war).
+In the United States from 1870 and for the next 44 years to the beginning of the First World War, the cost of living increased at an annual rate of just two tenths on one percent per year.

-In contrast from 1939 to 1989 after the US went off the gold standard the cost of living in this country increased by an average of 4.5% per year.
-The lack of inflation under the gold standard left interest rates throughout the world flat from 1840 until the start of WW I. Interest rates in Great Britain remained close to a constant 3% for 74 years from 1840 until 1914.
+In contrast, from 1939 to 1989, after the US went off the gold standard, the cost of living in this country increased by an average of 4.5% per year.
+The lack of Greenspan on inflation maintains that under the gold standard left interest rates throughout the world flat from 1840 until the start of WW I. Interest rates in Great Britain remained close to a constant 3% for 74 years from 1840 until 1914.

 The Gold Standard is long gone and will never return.
 Probably it would not work in today’s economy anyway.
-In a world of paper currencies were a countries money supply is always a political issue, the politicians always want easy money.
-Greenspan notes that in his 17 years at the head of the FED he did not receive one phone call from a President or congressman requesting that he raise interest rates.
-Whereas there was constant pressure from politicians of all shapes and sizes to lower rates.
+In a world of paper currencies were a countries money supply is always a political issue; the politicians always want easy money.
+Greenspan on inflation notes that in his 17 years at the head of the FED, he did not receive one phone call from a President or congressman requesting that he raise interest rates.
+In contrast, there was constant pressure from politicians of all shapes and sizes to lower rates.

-As you would expect this drumbeat became particularly overwhelming during election years.
-Greenspan is still mad at George Bush I because after he left office Bush was quoted as blaming his defeat in the 1992 election on Greenspan’s failure to lower interest rates in the year leading up to the election.
+As you would expect, this drumbeat became particularly overwhelming during election years.
+Within the Section of Greenspan on inflation, he states that he is still mad at George Bush because after he left office, Bush was quoted as blaming his defeat in the 1992 election on Greenspan’s failure to lower interest rates in the year leading up to the election.

 The Chairman feels the current period of low inflation is an anomaly, and that the period of low inflation will pass.
 The reason for the lack of inflation is a temporary rapid expansion of the world labor pool and productivity gains brought on by a revolution in information technology.
 He feels that both of these trends will soon peak, or have already peaked, that political pressure will soon return inflation world wide to a rate close to what we have experienced since the end of World War II, or about 4.5% per year.